aliciawarddev/CSS-Drawings/backlog.md

 - Key: add details
 - Alice drink: Add tag
 - Drink me - add texture to cork
-- Tetris text: remove borders, use same settngs as tetris
 - Soft serve: create dollop shape, add shadow to dollop shape, fix bottom shadow on the cone, add hashtags, fix cone shadow colors (enough contrastfghdfh)
 - Add IDs to all sections, and match it to the id in the preview img href
 - Cactus: remove pixel gaps